Top 7 Natural landscapes in KSA that’ll Leave You in Awe

 The Farasan Islands

 The Farasan Islands in Jizan is a spot that you should visit.
-It’ll be a refreshing and serene tour that you’ll rejoice all your life.
+It’ll be a refreshing and serene tour that you’ll rejoice in all your life.

 It’s the archipelago of 84 islands located about 50 km offshore Jizan in the Red Sea.
 Ferries and local small boats are used on this route to carry tourists.